johann-solo/oliveandmango.github.io/_posts/blog/2017-07-13-the-magnificent-leatherback-turtles.md

 > Grand Rivère is the second largest leatherback turtle nesting site in the world

 Trinidad and Tobago is one of best places to catch sight of leatherback turtles as large numbers come to lay eggs every year on these shores.
 One of the best places to see them in either the laying or the hatching stage is in Grand Rivière in the North East part of Trinidad.
 Other areas such as Matura or Tobago are also viable options but there are advantages to making the journey to the Grand Rivière.
-There are usually more options for accommodation and Grand Rivière the second largest leatherback turtle nesting site in the world, which makes your chances of success at spotting them greater.
+There are usually more options for accommodation and Grand Rivière is the second largest leatherback turtle nesting site in the world, which makes your chances of success at spotting them greater.
 During the peak season, you are pretty much guaranteed to see several during the night.

 ## When to go

-The turtle season generally ranges from March to September.
+The turtle season generally ranges from **March to September**.
 This will include the nesting as well as the hatching stages.
 The earlier months being best for seeing the laying process and the latter better for watching the young trying to make their way into the ocean.
 To get the best of both try going around June to get a glimpse of both.

 ## Where to stay